Bridging Prediction and Intervention Problems in Social Systems: Evaluation Science

 \subsubsection{Measurement Challenges and Goodhart's Law}

 A third critical challenge in evaluating ADS is that measurement itself can influence or distort the behaviors and processes being assessed.
 This dynamic is captured by Goodhart's law: ``when a measure becomes a target, it ceases to be a good measure" \citep{goodhart1984problems}.
 Once actors -- whether individuals, organizations, or entire institutional systems -- know they are being assessed on a particular metric, they may optimize for that metric in ways that distort its intended purpose.
 Scholars from across disciplines have documented the challenge of differentiating between genuine improvements in performance and strategic gaming of metrics without actual progress on the underlying dimension being measured \citep{hardt2016strategic,kleinberg18investeffort,laufer2023strategic}.
 This issue is particularly pronounced when evaluative measures intersect with professional incentives or performance measurement systems.
-Qualitative evidence from \citet{saxena2021admaps} also highlights that algorithms used in the child welfare risk assessment ecosystem often lead to ``gaming'' behaviors, such as caseworkers manipulating the inputs to achieve the desired outcome or manage conflict, as that is the only way for them to regain agency within a system that limits their discretion.
+Qualitative evidence from \citet{saxena2021admaps} also highlights that algorithms used in the child welfare risk assessment ecosystem often lead to ``gaming'' behaviors, such as caseworkers manipulating the inputs to achieve the desired outcome or manage conflict, as that is the only way for them to regain agency within a system that limits their discretion.\footnote{Similarly, \citet{nader2019} documents that the Board of Veterans Appeals lowered the standard of review to be able to report consistently high ``accuracy'' of adjudicated cases, posing a sharp tension between the goals of error correction and performance reporting.}

 Aside from gaming, measurement asymmetry further complicates ADS evaluation.
 Quantitative measures tend to attract more attention and command greater authority in organizational contexts, and they may thus drive resource allocation and decision-making because they can be more readily tracked and compared \citep{porter_trust_1995, espeland_sociology_2008, chu_cameras_2021, chang_does_2024}.
 This can lead to a bias in which what gets measured quantitatively is elevated and targeted for action \citep{muller_tyranny_2018}, regardless of its relative importance to stakeholder values or decision quality.
 Considerations that resist easy quantification, such as dignity or autonomy of decision subjects, may be systematically undervalued in evaluation frameworks despite potentially being central to the social contexts in which ADS operate \citep{yurrita_towards_2022}.
 This asymmetry creates a misalignment where evaluations privilege what can be counted over what individuals or communities believe should count.
 Such blind spots can produce evaluations that paint a rosy view of impact on quantitative metrics while obscuring an ADS's failure to deliver on broader institutional goals and values.
 This challenge is evident in hospital ranking systems based on average treated post-hospital outcomes, which can create misaligned incentives where hospitals may avoid high-risk patients to improve their rankings rather than focus on improving patient care \citep{wang2024counterfactual, dranove_is_2003}.